bkleinen/bkleinen.github.io/classes/ws2018/wt2/assignments/assignment_03.md

 ## Storyboards

-Create at least one storyboard per person in your team.
+Create at least one storyboard per person in your team, resulting in about four Storyboards per Team.
-Details will be described later.
+Perform a Storyboard review session within the team, and adapt at least two of the storyboards according to the review to be able to build two paper prototypes based on them.

+Include the final versions of the Storyboards in the report together with a summary of the review sessions.
+If you decided to abandon a storyboard and not develop it further, include the initial version and clearly mark it as such.
+(it should be clear if the review is a review of the storyboard or the storyboard a second version based on the review).

 *you create one PDF in the group with all names, and each member of the group needs to upload this (same) report to moodle*